Dahrkael/ExTracker/README.md

 # ExTracker
 The Bittorrent Tracker made in Elixir

-👷‍♂️This project is a Work In Progress and not ready for production usage
+👷‍♂️This project is a Work In Progress.
+While not ready for full industrial usage it does work

 ## Features
 Implementation Legend: